Special Examination Arrangements

 - There may be several candidates in the computer room for any examination session and there may be some background noise.
 Candidates who feel they may be distracted by this will be permitted to use foam/non-electronic earplugs (these are available from chemists).
 Candidates must supply their own earplugs.

 Extra time to compensate for breaks taken where approved

 - Please note that this arrangement only allows extra time for breaks taken during the examination.
-The duration of the exam, i.e. the time permitted for reading and writing the examination, is as advised on the individual timetable.
+The duration of the exam, i.e. the time permitted for reading and writing the examination, is as published for that examination.